 However, that extra boost in speed will hardly be noticeable during everyday usage.
 Unless you are nitpicking benchmarks, there will be no perceptible difference between the SD865 and SD865 Plus.
 For the average user, the OnePlus 8T should be blazing fast.

 That being said, if you are a big gamer, rely a lot on emulators, or consistently perform processor-heavy tasks on your smartphone, it might be better for you to spend your money on something with the SD865 Plus.
-Conversely, the Samsung Galaxy S21 series ships with the Qualcomm Snapdragon 888 here in the United States.
+Conversely, the Samsung Galaxy S21 series and the OnePlus 9 series ship with the Qualcomm Snapdragon 888 here in the United States.
 That processor is the fastest for Android phones on the market and will trounce the SD865 in any benchmark.

 OnePlus 8T vs OnePlus 8 vs OnePlus 8 Pro